 Plaxico Burress is not Michael Vick, and because of this he should not -- cannot -- expect the same kind of opportunity.
 He is not a quarterback.
 He is not as young as Vick was two years ago.
-At his very best, Burress never thrilled a crowd or electrified an offense the way the on-field best of Vick has.
-So while the knuckleheaded crime for which Burress went to prison is almost certainly more forgivable than the calculated, unspeakable crimes for which Vick did his time, Burress is, ironically, likely to find the NFL less forgiving than Vick did.
+At his very best, Burress never thrilled a crowd or electrified an offense the way the on-the-field best of Vick has.
+So although the knuckleheaded crime for which Burress went to prison is almost certainly more forgivable than the calculated, unspeakable crimes for which Vick did his time, Burress is, ironically, likely to find the NFL less forgiving than Vick did.

 That's why the Eagles make so much sense.
-If there's a single organization in the NFL that might give Burress a chance based on something other than (or, more likely, in addition to) his potential value to the team, it's the one in Philadelphia, where Andy Reid gave Vick his post-prison opportunity and has reaped greater benefit than he ever imagined.
+If there's one organization in the NFL that might give Burress a chance based on something other than (or, more likely, in addition to) his potential value to the team, it's the one in Philadelphia, where Andy Reid gave Vick his post-prison opportunity and has reaped greater benefit than he ever imagined.

-Thing is, there exists a chance that Burress, who turns 34 in August, won't be that good.
+Thing is, there exists a chance that Burress, who will turn 34 in August, won't be that good.
 That he won't be the same kind of player he was before he fired an unlicensed gun in a New York City nightclub and went away to prison for the past 21 months.
 And because of that very strong possibility, he needs to find a team that's willing to invest in him for slightly more altruistic reasons.
 The Eagles have recent track record with this, and Burress should count himself fortunate if they are in fact interested.

-But there was risk that he would not, and so at least part of Reid's motivation was outreach to Vick the person, who needed help.
-And while Reid surely envisioned Vick helping as a player, there's no way he imagined what ended up happening.
+But there was risk that Vick would not, so at least part of Reid's motivation was outreach to Vick the person, who needed help.
+And although Reid surely envisioned Vick helping as a player, there's no way he imagined what ended up happening.
 If he had, he wouldn't have installed Kevin Kolb as the starting quarterback after trading Donovan McNabb.
 For the first year after the Eagles signed Vick, Reid and his coaching staff worked to help Vick improve as a quarterback without necessarily thinking he'd ever start at the position for their team.
 They are pleasantly surprised by the way it has all worked out, but they earned the benefit with hard, earnest, well-meaning work.